 Recovery On Purpose

 Recovery On Purpose is a multi-faceted service provider delivering evidence-based therapy for sex addiction and substance abuse to the Edmonton and surrounding areas.
 We promote therapeutic interventions which are brain, heart, culture, and faith friendly.
-Recovery On Purpose adheres to the College of Alberta Guidelines for Psychological Practice in Alberta and Best Practice for services provided in Addictions Psychology.
+Recovery On Purpose adheres to Best Practices for services provided in Addictions Psychology.
 Services offered may include individual or group interventions, Skype, Facetime, or consultation.

 How We Define Addiction